 - Mylar and Reduced Copies of Plat and Recording Fees (to be provided before the BOS meeting)

-Other items may be required such as a Traffic impact Report when warranted by the size of the subdivision.
+Other items may be required, such as a Traffic Impact Report when warranted by the size of the subdivision.
 Processing will begin when fees and all review information are submitted.
-Tentative and final plat must be drafted by a surveyor or engineer registered in the State of Arizona.
+A tentative and final plat must be drafted by a surveyor or engineer registered in the State of Arizona.

 Final Plat Approval & Waivers

-The Board of Supervisors (BOS) is responsible for approving all final plats.
+The Board of Supervisors (BOS) approves all final plats.
 In addition, only the BOS can grant a waiver from any requirement of the Subdivision Regulations.
-A waiver can be heard in advance of the final plat meeting or it can be heard at the same time as the plat is presented to the Board.
+A waiver can be heard in advance of the final plat meeting, or it can be heard at the same time as the plat is presented to the Board.